ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **write**: (`_chunk`) => `boolean`

-Mock implementation of write.
+Mock implementation of write method

+This is a no-op that simply returns true.
+The actual writing to the terminal is handled by TerminalWritableStream in InkCanvas.

 ##### Parameters

 ###### \_chunk

-Data to write (unused).
+Data to write (ignored in this mock)

 `string` | `Uint8Array`\<`ArrayBufferLike`\>